Valuations on manifolds and integral geometry: Introduction.

 The push-forward $f_*$ should coincide with the less trivial operation of integration with respect to the Euler characteristic along the fibers.
 It means the following: if $\One_P$ denotes the indicator function of a set $P\in \cp(M)$ then

 for any $y\in N$.
 If $P$ is in "generic position" with respect to $f$ then $f_*(\One_P)$ is a constructible function.
 This fact seems to be particularly technical to prove in full generality.
 We have proven it under quite restrictive assumptions (see Section \ref{Ss:pushforward-gen-submersions} and the proof of Proposition \ref{P:radon-convex}).
-That was necessary for applications in integral geometry in Section \ref{Ss:constructible}.
+This fact is necessary for applications in integral geometry in Section \ref{Ss:constructible}.

-Notice that pull-back of the Euler characteristic is the Euler characteristic whenever the pull-back is defined.
+Notice that pull-back of the Euler characteristic should be again the Euler characteristic whenever the pull-back is defined.
 We would like to have one more remark on $f^*$ when $f\colon M\to N$ is a submersion.
 In this case we have shown in Section \ref{Ss:submersions} that $f^*\colon \vmi(N)\to \vmi(M)$ is a continuous linear map.
 Let us restrict this map to smooth measures.
 The classical measure theory tells us that on measures there is no operation of pull-back.
 The new thing is that we can define the pull-back of a measure to be a (generalized) valuation.
 With an oversimplification, we have for a smooth measure $\mu$ on $N$:

 Let us discuss now our applications of these constructions to integral geometry.
 A double fibration is a diagram

 of smooth submersive maps of smooth manifolds such that the map $q_1\times q_2\colon Z\to X\times Y$ is a closed imbedding.
 We assume in addition that $q_2$ is proper.
 Let us fix a smooth valuation $\gamma\in \vi(Z)$.
 We define a map which we call the Radon transform on valuations